visualinteractivedata/visualinteractivedata.github.io/jobs/pax-assistant-2021.md

 Both topics require programming skills, data manipulation, databases, web-based application and visualization development.
 The developers should be familiar with github/gitlab.
-It is flexible as to what development tools one can use, mostly open source preferred, (Java, Python, PostgreSQL, MySQL, QGIS, MapBox etc), and familiarity with web-mapping is needed.
-We can guide with visualization tasks (e.g., with Tableau as and when needed).
+The project is flexible as to what development tools one can use, mostly open source preferred, (Java, Python, PostgreSQL, MySQL, QGIS, MapBox etc), and familiarity with web-mapping is needed.
+We can guide with visualization and geo-spatial tasks (e.g., with Tableau, Geo-coding etc as and when needed).